space-concordia-robotics/robotics-prototype/robot/rospackages/README.md

 ### Description

 This package contains a publisher to run on the Odroid and a subscriber to be run anywhere.
 The publisher opens up communication with a serial port and publishes any incoming data.
 The subscriber listens to the data and logs it to a text file.

+## cv_camera

+### Description
+This node is not homemade.
+It's used to connect to USB cameras and publish their feed to ROS.

+## web_video_server

+### Description
+This node is not homemage.
+It's used to host camera feeds in a server which can be accessed by a webpage.